jermafenser/doom64-dc/README.md

 Everyone on the KOS team and the Simulant Discord but especially

-Falco Girgis (gyrovorbis) and Paul Cercueil (pcercueil) for their tireless work on fixing and extending the KOS PowerVR code and answering *NON-STOP* questions about "IS THIS SUPPOSED TO WORK AND WHAT STUPID DID I DO TO MAKE IT NOT WORK"
+Falco Girgis (gyrovorbis) and Paul Cercueil (pcercuei) for their tireless work on fixing and extending the KOS PowerVR code and answering *NON-STOP* questions about "IS THIS SUPPOSED TO WORK AND WHAT STUPID DID I DO TO MAKE IT NOT WORK"

 Luke Benstead (kazade) for the excellent open-source glDC project, where I learned what near-z clipping is and how to implement it.
 Completely lost without that.